ShadowShardTools/Essential-Gamedev-Resources/README.md

 ### Adding New Resources

-Edit the `resources.json` file to add new categories, subcategories, or resources:
+Add the `category.json`(in resources/categories) file to add new resources:

 ```json
 {